simonceddy/footy-typescript/readme.md

 - Ability to run simulation from submitted matchups
 - Add some algorithmic name generation instead of solely using static data
 - Use better caching for data used by generators
+- Pseudo parallel action generation and handling ideally allowing individual entities to have their own actions and thus move around the xy grid
 - General improvements and optimisations
 - Better typescripting as I learn more